dmairs/botse/docs/battles/status-effects/maim.md

 :::info
 **Is damage rounded down per die or cumulative total of all damage dealt by Combat dice?**

-The damage is reduced for the total amount rolled.
+The damage is reduced for the total amount of damage rolled.
 You sum the value of all rolled Combat dice and reduced by half (rounded down).

 ---